HiZweli/j2/readme.md

-explain what your ap does in this file
+explain what your app does in this file